admnberse-app/berse-backend/docs/api-v2/AUTH_API.md

 - The `refreshToken` is also set as an HTTP-only cookie
 - Access token expires in 15 minutes
 - Refresh token expires in 365 days
+- Device and location data is stored for security and analytics
+- Each login creates a new session entry with device details
+- IP address and User-Agent are captured automatically

+**Security Features:**
+- Automatic detection of suspicious login attempts
+- Track multiple devices and sessions
+- View login history and active sessions
+- Ability to terminate specific device sessions

 ---